Untitled Header Image

 A:

-We are excited that you are interested in out co-op!
+We are excited that you are interested in our co-op!
 While we don’t offer trial days due to considerations such as safety, legal and insurance compliance, class sizes, and daily supply needs, we would be delighted to provide you with a tour.
 This is a great opportunity to explore our environment and programs, ask any questions, and get a feel for our co-op community.
-We recommend scheduling a tour on a non-co-op day so we can give you our full attention.
-However, if you’d prefer to visit on a co-op day, we’d be happy to accommodate your request.

 Q: